 For more information on volunteering in Vrindavan Ecological Gardens please visit their website.

 The park was originally established in 1996 and since then has continued to grow through various projects and programs.
-One of its most important aspects is the organic garden, from which virtually 100% of the food consumed in the park comes from, as well as our permaculture-based constructions and various techniques of natural architecture.
+One of its most important aspects is the organic garden, from which virtually 100% of the food consumed in the park comes from.
+As well as our permaculture-based constructions and various techniques of natural architecture.

-The residents of the community also work as volunteers, devoting their valuable time and energy to develop the project as well as their own personal cultivation, providing holistic talents in many areas such as languages, tourism, ecology, cooking, philosophy, psychology, music and various arts, among many other opportunities.
-The Eco Yoga Park actively promotes community experience, inspiring visitors to have a glimpse of the magic of sharing the same space and interests with a number of people of a similar nature, thus opening the door to a whole new world of friends and relationships that will surely fill you with full joy and enthusiasm.
+The residents of the community also work as volunteers.
+They devote their valuable time and energy to develop the project as well as their own personal cultivation.
+Furthermore providing holistic talents in many areas such as languages, tourism, ecology, cooking, philosophy, psychology, music and various arts, among many other opportunities.
+The Eco Yoga Park actively promotes community experience.
+Moreover inspiring visitors to have a glimpse of the magic of sharing the same space and interests with a number of people of a similar nature.
+Thus opening the door to a whole new world of friends and relationships that will surely fill you with joy and enthusiasm.

 As an authentic Hindu ashram in the Vaishnava tradition, all of our activities are spiritual in nature, meaning everything is considered devotional service.
-In welcoming volunteers who may likely have had no exposure to Vaishnavism or Hindu spirituality in general, we are respectful of your own personal beliefs and spiritual practices.
+In welcoming volunteers who likely have had no exposure to Vaishnavism or Hindu spirituality, we are respectful of your own personal beliefs and spiritual practices.
 With open minds and hearts we encourage you to join us in our spiritual activities.
 If you are interested in further opportunities for volunteering in India, please read our article on Volunteering in India.

-Our service to the holy places is mainly based on protecting and cleaning the banks of the sacred Yamuna River, the river itself and parts of the city of Vrindavan, collecting and recycling garbage, as well as restoring some of the important ancient temples.
+Our service to the holy places is mainly based on protecting and cleaning the banks of the sacred Yamuna River.
+As well as other parts of the city of Vrindavan.
+We maintain collecting and recycling garbage, as well as restoring some of the important ancient temples.

 Nestled in the heart of the Hungarian Great Plains, lies a true spiritual oasis, Nandafalva.
 Entering into the temple gardens, you feel as if you could be in a village in India lost in time.
 For those seeking tranquility and a peaceful environment to deepen spiritual awareness this is the perfect place.
 The community conducts its activities under the auspices of the Hindu Vaishnava Church and the Hungarian Vaishnava Hindu Association.
 Religious, cultural and educational programs are organized on a regular basis in various public cultural and educational institutions.

 Projects here are ongoing to revive the south Hungarian farmland.
-Developing the infrastructure, the residents of Nandafalva are doing organic gardening, daily spiritual practices such as studying Vedic philosophy, meditating, yoga asanas and increasing the beauty of the natural environment, making it more suitable for living.
-5 hectares of forest have been planted, and on 8 hectares organic wheat is grown.
-Recently they have acquired their own milling machine to process the wheat.
-Due to conscious efforts to reforest the old farmland laid to waste by destructive agricultural techniques of the old communist regime, finally one can observe biodiversity returning to the land with with many species of birds and other animals appearing again which have not been seen in the area for decades.
+Developing the infrastructure, the residents of Nandafalva are doing organic gardening, daily spiritual practices such as studying Vedic philosophy.
+They do meditating, yoga asanas and increasing the beauty of the natural environment, making it more suitable for living.
+5 hectares of forest have been planted, and organic wheat is grown on 8 hectares.

-Volunteers are eagerly welcomed to help in the preservation of natural resources, and to participate in gardening, maintaining the beautiful grounds and preserving some of the older structures.
+Volunteers are eagerly welcomed to help in the preservation of natural resources.
+You can participate in gardening, maintaining the beautiful grounds and preserving some of the old structures.
 The residents of Nandafalva are very family-oriented, and their dream is to become a self-sustained eco-community for future generations.